 Floods of any type are no fun.
 Unfortunately, some are much worse than others.
-What a lot of people don’t realize is that there are different types of water loss and there is a different way to handle each one.
+What people don’t realize is that there are different types of Water Damage and different ways to handle each one.

 Different Kinds of Water Damage